Distance matrix: Metric distance matrix

 When a distance matrix satisfies the first three axioms (making it a semi-metric) it is sometimes referred to as a pre-distance matrix.
 A pre-distance matrix that can be embedded in a Euclidean space is called a Euclidean distance matrix.
+For mixed-type data that contain numerical as well as categorical descriptors, Gower's distance is a common alternative.

 Another common example of a metric distance matrix arises in coding theory when in a block code the elements are strings of fixed length over an alphabet and the distance between them is given by the Hamming distance metric.
 The smallest non-zero entry in the distance matrix measures the error correcting and error detecting capability of the code.

 Additive distance matrix

 An additive distance matrix is a special type of matrix used in bioinformatics to build a phylogenetic tree.
 Let x be the lowest common ancestor between two species i and j, we expect M_{ij} = M_{ix} + M_{xj}.
 This is where the additive metric comes from.
 A distance matrix M for a set of species S is said to be additive if and only if there exists a phylogeny T for S such that: